 Welcome to all nonprofits working on behalf of Alabama’s disadvantaged to ACJF’s Grants portion of our website.
 We value your partnership and work in our ongoing efforts to improve the quality of life for all Alabamians.
 We believe it is important to work alongside prospective grantees to accomplish goals of mutual interest and we are very interested in reviewing programs and services that assist children, families and seniors by providing civil legal aid and social services to those in need and supporting other social justice-related initiatives.

-Over the past 23 years, ACJF has awarded close to $9 million in funds to local and statewide nonprofit organizations in this wide range of program areas.
+Over the past 24 years, ACJF has awarded more than $9.8 million in funds to local and statewide nonprofit organizations in this wide range of program areas.
 Our grantmaking has resulted in grants ranging from $500 - $100,000.
 ACJF has funded operating expenses in our smaller grants to allow maximum flexibility by the grantee.
 We have also funded capacity building projects because we understand the importance of organizations being internally strong if their programs are going to be successful.
 Several years ago, we expanded our grantmaking to include grants that addressed long-term needs with strategic solutions.

 Since the “great recession” in 2008 when interest rates paid on IOLTAs dropped significantly and ACJF experienced a reduction in IOLTA income of close to 80 percent, ACJF’s Board of Directors began making changes in our grantmaking process.
 These changes included eliminating a competitive process that would have had many nonprofits submit proposals for limited grant funds.
 Currently, applications can be submitted only by invitation.
 In addition, although there are five funding categories listed below, ACJF is currently only funding in the Access to Justice and Family & Children categories.